z-katas/arch-katas-dcc/README.md

   1. Scalability
         As the non-profit organization increses in number, the over-all performance of system should be consistance
   2. Availability
-        The system has to be highly available so that the onboarding process is smooth
+        The system has to be highly available with no to low downtime
   3. Testability

 #### 2. Candidate - Service